bbatsche/Sample-Gitbook/README.md

-    -k, --aws_key=KEY                AWS Upload Key (Default: $AWS_ACCESS_KEY_ID) -s, --aws_secret=SECRET          AWS Upload Secret (Default: $AWS_SECRET_ACCESS_KEY) -t, --threads=THREADS            Number of threads to use for uploading (Default: 8) -h, --help                       Display this help
+    -k, --aws_key=KEY                AWS Upload Key (Default: $AWS_ACCESS_KEY_ID) -s, --aws_secret=SECRET          AWS Upload Secret (Default: $AWS_SECRET_ACCESS_KEY) -t, --threads=THREADS            Number of threads to use for uploading (Default: 8) -f, --force                      Force deployment, even if the working directory is not clean -h, --help                       Display this help
 ~~~

+As a safety check, `deploy.rb` will **not** push to S3 unless you are currently on the master branch, and all your changes are committed.
+You can override this option by passing the `-f` flag, but you'd better have a good reason for doing so!